browserify/module-deps/readme.markdown

 package.json for source transformations.
 If falsy, don't look at the package.json at all.

+* `opts.defaultTransformKey` - if provided, used as a fallback
+in case `opts.transformKey` was not provided or couldn't find any transforms

 * `opts.resolve` - custom resolve function using the
 `opts.resolve(id, parent, cb)` signature that [browser-resolve](https://github.com/shtylman/node-browser-resolve) has